amcginlay/kafka-bridge/README.md

    - `sourceCluster`: brokers plus TLS certs/keys for the mTLS-protected cluster hosting the source topics.
    - `bridgeCluster`: brokers (and optional TLS) for the cluster hosting reference feeds and destination topics.
    - `clientId`, `sourceGroupId`, `referenceGroupId`: identifiers reused across consumers and producers.
+   - `http`: optional admin server, `listenAddr` defaults to `:8080`.
+POST reference payloads here instead of (or in addition to) consuming them from reference topics.
    - `routes`: each route declares source topics, destination topic, the reference feed topics tied to that source, and `matchFields` (field paths such as `fieldA` or `subObj.fieldB`) that are extracted from both reference and source payloads for matching.

 Example snippet: